 Otolaryngologist Dr. Robert Ivker has a lifetime of first-hand experience with patients who suffer from perennial allergic rhinitis and chronic sinusitis.
-A board-certified holistic physician and a Fellow of the American Academy of Family Physicians, he has been practicing medicine for over 30 years in Denver, CO.
-Dr. Ivker has become an expert on sinus infection treatment and prevention, and has written several books on the subject, including the best-selling Sinus Survival and his latest, Love Your Nose Naturally.
+A board-certified holistic physician and a Fellow of the American Academy of Family Physicians, he has been practicing medicine for over 35 years in Denver, CO.
+Dr. Ivker has become an expert on sinus infection treatment and prevention.
+Dr. Ivker has written several books on the subject, including the best-selling Sinus Survival as well as Love Your Nose Naturally.
 His unique approach to treatment includes learning how to release negative emotions and learning how to love your nose.

 Chronic Allergies & The Sandpaper Theory